 Depression can make it difficult for people to feel motivated to get outside or exercise.
 Combined with an increase in food intake, this can cause weight gain.

 12. Aches, pains, and physical symptoms

 A person with depression may experience persistent physical symptoms that do not respond to treatment.
+These include: